-Alexander Volkanovski is widely considered one of the greatest featherweights in MMA history.
-Known as “The Great,” the Australian powerhouse has dominated the 145-pound division for years, boasting a résumé that includes three victories over Max Holloway and wins over legends like Jose Aldo and Chad Mendes.
-A former rugby league player who famously weighed over 200 pounds, Volkanovski’s transformation into a pound-for-pound king and two-time UFC champion is one of the most remarkable stories in sports.
+Alexander Volkanovski is widely regarded as one of the greatest featherweights in MMA history.
+Nicknamed “The Great,” the Australian powerhouse dominated the 145-pound division for years with a stacked résumé featuring three victories over Max Holloway, plus triumphs over legends like Jose Aldo and Chad Mendes.
+A former rugby league player who once weighed over 200 pounds, Volkanovski’s transformation into a pound-for-pound elite and two-time UFC champion remains one of the sport’s most inspiring stories.

 Alexander Volkanovski Quick Profile Summary